-Our lawyers are handling claims against Takeda for serious side effects associated with Actos.
-Learn how our firm can help if you or a loved one has been harmed by Actos.
+Our lawyers represented clients in claims against Takeda for serious side effects associated with Actos.

 Best Lawyers in America

 O'Steen & Harrison, PLC is recognized by U.S. News and World Report as one of the best law firms in America.
 Our firm was designated as a Tier 1 law firm in Personal Injury Litigation in the organization's "Best Lawyers - Best Law Firms" rankings for 2022.

 Top-Rated Law Firm